saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 ### Step 4: Configure your Sauce Labs credentials

-Sauce Labs Visual relies on environment variables for authentications.\
+Sauce Labs Visual relies on environment variables for authentications.<br />
 Both `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` need to be set prior starting your WebdriverIO job.

 Username and Access Key can be retrieved from https://app.saucelabs.com/user-settings.